inet-framework/inet/showcases/wireless/neuralnetwork/doc/index.rst

 - it calculates error rates for the higher layers such as packet error rate bit error rate or symbol error rate, depending on the detail level of the simulation

 Error models are basically a leap in the decoding process.
 We start with a signal at the analog level.
 Then there is symbol, bit and packet level (also sample level but its not implemented).
-We either simulate each level in the process -> receiving symbols, forward error correction, descrambling, deinterleaving, or we jump a few levels with the error model.
-We replace the model of the whole or some of the decoding process with a more simple model, the error model.
+We either simulate each level in the process -> receiving symbols, forward error correction, descrambling, deinterleaving, or *we jump a few levels with the error model.
+We replace the model of the whole or some of the decoding process with a more simple model, the error model.*

 **about the default error models**

 TODO

+  The most commonly used flat radio models in INET examples and showcases feature packet level simulation with analytical error models, such as the NIST error model in 802.11 or the APSK error model with APSKRadio. **TODO** its kind of the informal default for performance reasons

 **about analytical error models**